Sumayya Vally: Career

-In 2014, Sumayya Vally was admitted to the position of assistant curator and film producer for the South African Pavilion at La Biennale di Venezia.
+In 2014, Vally was admitted to the position of assistant curator and film producer for the South African Pavilion at La Biennale di Venezia.
 Between 2015 and 2020, she led the University of Johannesburg's Unit 12, An African Almanac, at the Graduate School of Architecture.
 The unit was founded by Professor Lesley Lokko, with the intent to create a curriculum for the African continent.

-Alongside her teaching career, Sumayya Vally co-founded the experimental architecture and research firm, Counterspace in 2015.
+Alongside her teaching career, Vally co-founded the experimental architecture and research firm Counterspace in 2015.
 She established her own design studio Counterspace which she started collaborating with fellow friends and colleagues initially without much expectations.
 She started up the studio while completing her graduation in higher studies in 2015 and her intention was initially focusing on having a research oriented practice.
-Sumayya’s architectural practice is based in Johannesburg.

-In 2020, the firm was appointed to design the 20th Serpentine Pavilion, making Sumayya the youngest architect to be commissioned for this acclaimed annual temporary structure.
+In 2020, the firm was appointed to design the 20th Serpentine Pavilion, making Vally the youngest architect to be commissioned for this acclaimed annual temporary structure.
 Her conception of the Serpentine Pavilion, erected in 2021, is a response to the historical erasure and scarcity of informal community spaces across the city of London, and pays homage to existing and erased places that have held communities over time and continue to do so.

 Vally was included in the Time 100 Next list in 2021, which highlights 100 emerging leaders who are shaping the future.
 She was the only architect to make the list that year.

-She was Pelli Distinguished Visiting professor at the University of Illinois Urbana-Champaign, a lecture series that brings internationally recognized architects together to serve as visiting lecturers each semester In 2022, she delivered18th Geoffrey Bawa Memorial Lecture in Colombo after accepting an invitation from Sri Lankan authorities.
-She arrived to Sri Lanka in 2022 especially when the country was at crossroads with people protesting against price hikes and economic crisis and as a result her originally planned lecture could not take place on scheduled venue and instead her lecture was livestreamed from the serene confines of the guest suite in the Bawa Colombo house off Bagatelle Road.
+She was Pelli Distinguished Visiting professor at the University of Illinois Urbana-Champaign, a lecture series that brings internationally recognized architects together to serve as visiting lecturers each semester.
+In 2022, she delivered the 18th Geoffrey Bawa Memorial Lecture in Colombo after accepting an invitation from Sri Lankan authorities.
+She arrived in Sri Lanka in 2022 when the country was at crossroads with people protesting against price hikes and economic crisis and as a result her originally planned lecture could not take place at the scheduled venue and instead her lecture was live-streamed from the guest suite in the Bawa Colombo house off Bagatelle Road.

 In 2023, Vally artistically directed and co-curated the inaugural Islamic Arts Biennale in Jeddah, Saudi Arabia.
 The event brings together many contemporary artists from across the world alongside rare artefacts, drawn together through the themes of Qiblah (direction) and Hijra (migration).
 That same year, she was appointed Honorary Professor of Practice at University College London’s The Bartlett School of Architecture.
 During her tenure, she will make her contribution to the Professional Practice Stream across The Bartlett School of Architecture and its Architecture MSci programme.